 Anyone who has been following my writing for a while knows that I am an advocate of thinking “beyond courses” when it comes to building a learning-based business.
 For purposes of this post, I want to highlight one particular “beyond courses” business model.
 Namely, virtual conferences.

-Here are a number of reasons I think a virtual conference is worth considering, maybe even in advance of creating a course:
+In addition to the reasons I just highlighted, here are a number of other reasons I think a virtual conference is worth considering, maybe even in advance of creating a course:

 - Putting one together makes you a “convener” in your niche, someone who can connect the dots and create value.
-This is a path to being perceived as a thought leader.
+This is a clear path to elevating your expertise and being perceived as a thought leader.

 - You get to showcase your own expertise and you get a chance to associate yourself with other experts, which tends to raise perception of your expertise (especially if some of the other experts are already more established than you are).